 They often release the test results within 3 weeks of the exam.

 You get detailed scores, evaluations of each segment, and strengths and weaknesses on your report card.
 You will also receive a “pass certificate.”

 How to prepare?

 This Japanese Test follows a similar format to the JLPT.
-Thus, you do not need any special preparation if you already plan to take the JLPT.
+Thus, you do not need special preparation if you plan to take the JLPT.

 Since Japanese is a complex language, I advise you to enroll in a formal course.
 For that, you can either find a tutor or a language institute.